The Offices of the Governor

 The historic Governor’s rooms are available as a virtual tour.

 The supreme executive power of the State of California is vested in the Governor, whose duty it is to see that the law is faithfully executed. — California State Constitution: Art.
 V, Sec.
 1

 Historically, the anteroom, or reception room, was the first in a suite of three rooms that served as the Governor’s offices.
 It has been restored to how it might have appeared in 1906 when Governor George Pardee was in office.
 At the time, two of the Governor’s staff of four worked in this room.
 Most notable was messenger Jacob Soares, the first African American to work in the Governor’s Office.
-His career in state government began in 1899 when he worked under Governor Henry Gage.
-He would go on to spend 31 years working in state government service.

 As the leader of the executive branch of California’s government, the Governor is the Commander-in-Chief of the state’s militia, serves as the liaison between California’s state government and the federal government, supervises all executive and ministerial officers, and promotes California trade with foreign nations.

 In addition, the Governor has appointment power, which is used to fill vacancies in the judiciary and to appoint officers of various state agencies.
 The Senate must confirm certain gubernatorial appointments with a majority vote.
 The Governor also has responsibilities to the Legislature – to approve the passage of bills and to present a yearly State of the State Address to a joint session of the Legislature.

 Holding the Office of the Governor